 A great drum machine doesn’t have to cost a king’s ransom, although some do.

-If you’re planning to keep your drum machine in the studio and intend to use it all the time, maybe putting a little more money towards it wouldn’t be a bad idea.
+If you’re planning to keep your drum machine in the studio with a top quality drum shield and intend to use it all the time maybe putting a little more money towards it wouldn’t be a bad idea.

 That way, you’ll have a high-quality drum machine that produces quality sounds.